isaacnmm/pestpolicy-hugo2XX/content/posts/best-stability-running-shoes-womens/index.md

 [Tennis Shoes for Standing on Concrete All Day](https://pestpolicy.com/best-tennis-shoes-for-standing-on-concrete-all-day/) .
 ## Conclusion
 Furthermore, the LunarGlide 9 features a Crash Pad, which helps to reinforce the cushioning impact of the shoe.
-Hence, it aids in shock absorption without negatively affecting the forefoot lift or landing.�Nike has made necessary updates to this shoe compared to previous versions to give you additional stability to improve your performance.
+Hence, it aids in shock absorption without negatively affecting the forefoot lift or landing.Nike has made necessary updates to this shoe compared to previous versions to give you additional stability to improve your performance.